Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 You shouldn't create a `/public/i/` folder as this is reserved for image automation.

-You can reference these images directly in your markdown files, or take advantage of automatic responsive images (see below).
+You can reference these images directly in your markdown files or take advantage of automatic responsive images (see below).

 :::div{.note}
-In a later release, the format might be changed from WEBP to a newer format (for example, AVIF), but you can retain existing images, or update in-content references to the newer format and delete the old generated sets.
+In a later release, the format might be changed from WEBP to a newer format (for example, AVIF).
+You can retain existing images or update in-content references to the newer format and delete the old generated sets.
 If you use the automated `:img` markdown helper for images, you won't need to worry about this.
 :::

 ## Responsive Images

 If you use the markdown extension for images, responsive source sets and sizes will be added for you.

-The responsive source sets will load an optimal WEBP image based on the users device size.
+The responsive source sets will load an optimal WEBP image based on the user's device size.

 ```markdown
 :img{